-These opportunities for working scientifically should be provided

-Where possible, they should observe the growth of flowers and vegetables that they have planted.
+These opportunities for working scientifically should be provided across years 5 and 6 so that the expectations in the programme of vegetables that they have planted.

 They should become familiar with common names of flowers, examples of deciduous and evergreen trees, and plant structures (including leaves, flowers (blossom), petals, fruit, roots, bulb, seed, trunk, branches, stem).
-Pupils might work scientifically by observing closely, using magnifying glasses, and comparing familiar plants; describing how they were able to identify and group them and drawing diagrams showing the parts of different plants including trees.
+Pupils might work scientifically by: observing closely, perhaps using magnifying glasses, and comparing and contrasting familiar plants; describing how they were able to identify and group them, and drawing diagrams showing the parts of different plants including trees.
 Pupils might keep records of how plants have changed over time, for example, the leaves falling off trees and buds opening; and compare and contrast what they have found out about different plants.

-- identify and name a variety of common animals including fish, amphibians, reptiles, birds, and mammals - identify and name a variety of common animals that are carnivores, herbivores, and omnivores - describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds, and mammals including pets) - identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense
+- identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals - identify and name a variety of common animals that are carnivores, herbivores and omnivores - describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals including pets) - identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense

 Pupils should use the local environment throughout the year to explore and answer questions about animals in their habitat.
 They should understand how to take care of animals taken from their local environment and the need to return them safely after study.
-Pupils should become familiar with the common names of some fish, amphibians, reptiles, birds, and mammals, including those that are kept as pets.
+Pupils should become familiar with the common names of some fish, amphibians, reptiles, birds and mammals, including those that are kept as pets.

-Pupils should have plenty of opportunities to learn the names of the main body parts (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth) through games, actions, songs, and rhymes.
+Pupils should have plenty of opportunities to learn the names of the main body parts (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth) through games, actions, songs and rhymes.

-Pupils might work scientifically by using their observations to compare and contrast animals at first hand or through videos and photographs, describing how they identify and group them;

-secondary sources might help them to answer questions that cannot be answered through practical investigations.
+Pupils might work scientifically by: using their observations to compare and contrast animals at first hand or through videos and photographs, describing how they identify and group them; grouping animals according to what they eat; and using their senses how secondary sources might help them to answer questions that cannot be answered through practical investigations.